1- Edmond Huntington

 I never cared for solitary packs.
 The isolation warps their minds causing them to lose their grip on reality.
 It made them uncooperative at their best and dangerous at their worst.
 Every few years or so, a pack become so disillusioned that they became a threat to other packs and possibly the crown.
 Then they’d have to be put down.
-If I gained nothing else from this trip, at leas I would have the assurance that this one still had their sanity intact.
+If I gained nothing else from this trip, at least I would have the assurance that this one still had their sanity intact.

 As my feet sauntered deeper into the woods I felt the cold and crunch of the snow seep into the pads of my feet, my breath coming out in puffs of fog as I labored.
-Thank the goddess My wolf had a thick winter coat as the temperature began to rapidly drop with the setting of the sun.
+Thank the goddess my wolf had a thick winter coat as the temperature began to rapidly drop with the setting of the sun.
 There had better be a warm bath at the end of this.

 I was so lost in my thoughts that I had almost failed to notice a presence following me.
-They had done so for last few miles.
+They had done so for the last few miles.
 I wasn’t worried.
 I was an ancient.
 My lineage came from a pure and old line of wolves that legend said started with the goddess herself.
-With that came many benefits that made me stronger than wolves.
+With that came many benefits that made me stronger than most wolves.
 Challenging me is akin to challenging death.

 I paused for a second listening around me.
-Whoever was watching was good.
+Whoever was watching me was good.
 Silent enough that even I was having a hard time pinpointing where they were.
 Impressive.
 I continued walking cautiously in the same direction not alerting my watcher that I knew of him.
 That last thing I wanted to do after a long day of travel was get into a brawl with a random wolf no matter how sure the victory.

 It was only a few yards further in when my watcher made himself known.
 A large dark steel grey wolf jumped down in front of me blocking my way.
 His teeth were snarling at me.
 I narrowed my eyes at him annoyed, but it gave me the chance to take a better look at him.
 This wolf was large, even for an Alpha.
 In fact, he almost rivaled me.
 This deserved some further scrutiny.
 Maybe he had some ancient blood in him.
 If so, my orders were clear.